scipp/scipp/docs/getting-started/installation.rst

 .. code-block:: sh

-   $ conda create -n env_with_scipp -c scipp scipp
+   $ conda create -n env_with_scipp -c scipp/label/dev scipp

 To add scipp to an existing conda environment:

 .. code-block:: sh

-   $ conda install -c scipp scipp
+   $ conda install -c scipp/label/dev scipp

+We are currently recommending the `scipp/label/dev` channel instead of just `scipp` since the latter is not useful until we have had our first proper release.
 Note that these packages from `Anaconda Cloud <https://conda.anaconda.org/scipp>`_ are currently only available on Linux.

 Docker